 When migrants express dissatisfaction with their lot, liberals attribute it to xenophobia in the host nation.
 They believe that if discrimination could be eliminated, the frustrations and disappointments of immigrants would disappear with it.
 Thus liberals are obliged to attack the prejudices of their co-nationals until acceptance of migrants is universal.

 But this view embodies a deep cognitive dissonance.
 Liberals look migration from two incompatible viewpoints at the same time.
-They evaluate a poor foreigner’s interests in absolute terms up to the moment they cross the border, but from that moment on, they then insist on a relative evaluation.
+They evaluate a poor foreigner’s interests in absolute terms up to the moment they cross the border, but from that moment on they insist on a relative standard.

-In truth, the socialisation of low-skilled immigrant into a rich country generates anger, bitterness and disillusion for reasons that have no connection with racism.
-Newcomers to the West slowly ditch their old value system and assume that of the host nation.
-As we’ll see, this inevitably turns their experience of migration negative.
+In fact, the socialisation of low-skilled immigrant into a rich country generates anger, bitterness and disillusion for reasons that have no connection with racism.
+Each newcomer to the West slowly ditches their old value system and assumes that of the host nation.
+As we’ll see, this inevitably darkens their experience of migration.

 There are indeed good reasons to believe that relative position is the more important measure for those of us the rich West.
 In absolute terms, the welfare of contemporary welfare claimant far exceeds that of a middle class worker in the 1960s.
 If absolute measures were what mattered to us we would have shut down our welfare states long ago.